Race Information and FAQs

 Q: What is the average race weather?

 Typically, pleasant with low humidity.
-The average high is 74 degrees, and the marathon and half marathon will start in the mid 50s.
+The average high is 74 degrees, and the half marathon and 10K will start in the mid-to-upper 50s.

 Q: What are the course rules and safety?